The 27 Project

 In my mid-40s, I started missing who I was in my teens and twenties.
 I missed music.
 I missed the artists and the fans.
 I felt like an imposter of myself, and an emptiness that I needed to fix.
 So I came back to the music scene.
 First, it was going to shows every weekend and just having fun.

 Then, I learned (very late) that Chris Cornell took his life in 2017.
 He was one of the few artists from the 90s that we still had.
 Something clicked inside of me, and I knew I needed to do something.
-So, I printed T-Shirts with a message on the front, dedication to Chris, and a QR to resources on the back, and wore them to music venues.
+So, I printed T-shirts with a message on the front, dedication to Chris, and a QR code to resources on the back, and wore them to music venues.

 The 27 Project was born.